antononcube/RakuForPrediction-book/Articles/Generating-UML-diagrams-for-Raku-namespaces.md

 ### UML specs

-In order to get the UML spec in the notebook we have reset the option of the WL function RakuInputExecute:
+In order to get the UML spec in the notebook we have reset the option of the WL function `RakuInputExecute`:

 ```mathematica
 SetOptions[RakuInputExecute, Epilog -> FromRakuCode];
 ```

-Here is the UML spec corresponding to the Raku class MyPackageClass:
+Here is the UML spec corresponding to the Raku class `MyPackageClass`:

 ```perl6
 to-plant-uml-spec('MyPackageClass')